ElMostafaIdrassi/OpenJPEGJNI/README.md

 	- I made sure in my code to avoid storing the output stream as a large byte array in the C code and then pass it finally to the Java code.
 	Sometimes, bmp images can be very big and we cannot afford failing the decoding because of a lack of memory to hold the entire output.

-	- I will provide, in the future, the function setLocking() in Java code, which can be called only when using input streams.
+	- I will try to provide, in the future, the function setLocking() in Java code, which can be called only when using input streams.
 	When used, it sets locking in the C Code, meaning that the buffers used during the decoding and the output of the result will be locked and prevented from being swapped, using VirtualLock / VirtualUnlock on Windows and mlock / munlock under Linux.
 	This is a work in progress, as there are multiple challenges regarding this.
 It is thus not yet implemented.